 Because if you’re passionate about what you do, and whom you do it for, marketing will become a breeze.
 Your journey from attracting clients to winning them is so much clearer.
 You know who you're talking to, and how you might convince them to hire you.
 Even better, your love of your chosen field will shine through everything you communicate, and that's infectious.

 During my days as a broadcast journalist, I got the chance to interview Will Smith during his promotion of the romantic comedy, Hitch.
 I asked him how you attract other people (since he was playing a dating doctor).
-His awesome reply was something like: "You have to be the person you want to attract."
+His excellent reply was something like: "You have to be the person you want to attract."
 With Will's words of wisdom in mind, you too have to become the very thing that you want more business from.

 When clients are looking to hire you, they want to be immediately reassured that you’re reliable and professional, and know what you're doing.
 How do you convince them?
-If you have a website, blog and social media channels that are consistent with quality content, and back up your niche and specialty, you will exude confidence.
+If you have a website, blog and social media channels that are consistent with quality content, and back up your niche and speciality, you will exude confidence.

 You can share your focus through content, crafting blog posts that show off your expertise and attract potential customers through the search engines.
 You can add credibility by adding images and video on your Instagram feed that relate to your sector, and match what's on your website.
 You can follow relevant influencers on Twitter and retweet their updates.